akiwadajp/Brute-Force-Symmetric-Key-Encryption/README.md

-<h1>Cesar Cipher</h1>
+<h1>Ceasar Cipher</h1>

 <h2>Description</h2>
-The project involves the implementation of a Cesar Cipher algorithm, which employs a single shift value key to transform plaintext into ciphertext.
+The project involves the implementation of a Ceasar Cipher algorithm, which employs a single shift value key to transform plaintext into ciphertext.
 The script utilizes this algorithm to provide a secure and efficient method for encrypting sensitive data.
 Overall, the project demonstrates a proficiency in cryptography and software engineering principles, and serves as a valuable contribution to the field of information security.
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>Cesar Cipher</b>
+- <b>Ceasar Cipher</b>
 - <b>Rot13</b>

 <h2>Programs Used </h2>